kienmarkdo/uOBites/README.md

  ![image](https://github.com/kienmarkdo/uOBites/assets/67518620/d5a461f6-6fd2-44b0-b078-9fbabc9994eb)

-### Ngrok self-hosting
+### Deployment using Ngrok self-hosting
-Hosting the PostgreSQL database, Flask backend, and TypeScript frontend is too complicated.
-Cloud hosting solutions on AWS, Azure, Heroku etc. require payment and the setup is difficult.
-Given the short time we have for our project, we have decided to go with a fast and free "cloud" solution...
-Ngrok.
+For the purposes and scale of our project, hosting the PostgreSQL database, Flask backend, and TypeScript frontend is too complicated on popular cloud hosting solutions such as AWS, Azure, or Heroku.
+These solutions require some form of payment- either by the hour, or by the number of API calls; moreover, the setup is tedious and usually requires product-specific training and certification in order to know how to deploy a full-stack application.
+Given the short time that we have for our project, we have decided to go with a fast and free "cloud" solution using ngrok, a reverse proxy that creates a secure tunnel from a public endpoint to a locally running web service.

-When we host a website on a server (AWS, Heroku, etc.), all we are doing is borrowing someone else's computer for them to run our frontend, backend, database, the same way we have to do npm run start, python server.py etc. on localhost, and then telling them to leave their computer on 24/7.
-Instead of paying Amazon or Microsoft to get them to do that, Ngrok allows us to run our server on our own computer.
+When we host a website on a server (AWS, Heroku, etc.), all we are doing is borrowing someone else's computer for them to run our frontend, backend, database, the same way we have to do locally, using commands like “npm run start”, “python app.py”, and then telling them to leave their computer on so that our web app can stay online 24/7.
+Instead of paying for Amazon Web Services or Microsoft Azure for their machines, ngrok allows us to host our full-stack application using our own computer as the server.
+It also provides a free domain to host our application.
+Anything the developer sees on localhost, ngrok will make available for anyone to view on the internet.

-Ngrok allows the develop to use their own computer as a server, as well as gives a free URL to use.
-Anything the develop sees on localhost, ngrok will make it available to view on the internet.

 To get started:
 - Create an Ngrok account then go to this URL